Davidson Seamount 2006 Explorers

 Monterey Bay Aquarium Research Institute

-Lisa is one of two communications officers for MBARI.
-She assists TV, radio, and other media reporters in developing news stories about the MBARI's amazing deep-sea research.
-She also writes web articles for the public and assists with other MBARI publications.
-Lisa earned an MS in marine sciences and a BA in biology from University of California , Santa Cruz .
+Lisa Borok is one of two communications officers for Monterey Bay Aquarium Research Institute (MBARI).
+She assists television, radio, and other media reporters in developing news stories about the MBARI's amazing deep-sea research.
+She also writes Web articles for the public and assists with other MBARI publications.
+Borok earned an MS in marine sciences and a BA in biology from University of California (UC), Santa Cruz .
 Her scientific interests include plankton studies and invertebrate biology.
-Prior to coming to MBARI in early 2005, she managed public education programs at the Seymour Center at Long Marine Lab, at UC Santa Cruz.
-In her varied career, Lisa has cataloged museum specimens, taught community college classes, managed an electron microscope lab, and directed the Otter Bowl (a high school marine science competition).
+Prior to coming to MBARI in 2005, she managed public education programs at the Seymour Center at Long Marine Lab, at UC Santa Cruz.
+In her varied career, she has cataloged museum specimens, taught community college classes, managed an electron microscope lab, and directed the Otter Bowl (a high school marine science competition).

 Marine Scientist

 Erica Burton is a marine scientist and research specialist for NOAA's Monterey Bay National Marine Sanctuary.
 Her work for the sanctuary includes biological site characterizations, marine reserve issues, damage assessment surveys, and submerged cultural resource investigations.
-Erica earned a BS in marine biology at Long Beach State University, and an MS in marine science at Moss Landing Marine Laboratories.
-She has conducted research on radiometric age and longevity determination of long-lived fishes including the giant grenadier, bocaccio rockfish, Atlantic tarpon, and Atlantic sturgeon.
+Burton earned a BS in marine biology at Long Beach State University, and an MS in marine science at Moss Landing Marine Laboratories.
+She has conducted research on radiometric age and longevity determination of long-lived fishes, including the giant grenadier, bocaccio rockfish, Atlantic tarpon, and Atlantic sturgeon.
 On this expedition, she will assist with species identifications, video annotation, and coral collections.
-She also participated in the 2002 Davidson Seamount OE Expedition, and is compiling a taxonomic guide of the Davidson Seamount.
+She also participated in the 2002 Ocean Explorer expedition to Davidson Seamount, and is compiling a taxonomic guide of this remarkable seamount.

-Andrew DeVogelaere is the chief scientist for this cruise, Exploration of Ancient Coral Gardens, and considers himself fortunate to be working with such an outstanding group of scientists and educators.
-His role in the cruise will be to balance the different project goals for optimum overall success.
+Andrew DeVogelaere is the chief scientist for the Davidson Seamount expedition, and he considers himself fortunate to be working with such an outstanding group of scientists and educators.
+His role on this cruise will be to balance the different project goals for optimum overall success.

 Dr. DeVogelaere is the research coordinator for NOAA's Monterey Bay National Marine Sanctuary, responsible for all aspects of the sanctuary research program.
 This includes facilitating collaboration among more than 20 research groups in the region, providing technical information to decision-makers, and developing research on sanctuary resource management issues.
-He is also the director of the Sanctuary Integrated Monitoring Network, a program to assess Sanctuary health using collaborative regional monitoring programs.
-Using science to develop sound resource management decisions is his main interest.
+He is also the director of the Sanctuary Integrated Monitoring Network (SIMoN), a program to assess sanctuary health using collaborative regional monitoring programs.
+Using science to develop sound resource-management decisions is his main interest.

-Dr. DeVogelaere earned a BA in biology from the University of California at Berkeley, an MS in marine science from Moss Landing Marine Laboratories, and a PhD in biology from the University of California at Santa Cruz.
+Dr. DeVogelaere earned a BA in biology from the University of California, Berkeley, an MS in marine science from Moss Landing Marine Laboratories, and a PhD in biology from the University of California, Santa Cruz.

 Marine Scientist/Data Analyst